Lisp-Stat/documentation/content/en/docs/Manuals/lla.md

 {{< alert title="Note" >}}LLA relies on
 [CFFI](https://common-lisp.net/project/cffi/manual/cffi-manual.html)
-to locate the BLAS & LAPPACK shared library.
+to locate the BLAS & LAPPACK shared libraries.
 In most cases, this means CFFI will use the system default search paths.
 If you encounter errors in loading the library, consult the CFFI documentation.
 For MS Windows, the certain way to successfully load the DLL is to ensure that the